shalivan/shalivan.github.io/_posts/ART/20-01-01-GraphicDesign.md

 #  Design

 The applied arts.
 Design is a language.
-Its  thinking not generic!
+Its thinking, never generic!
+It work as a **form in the context**.

  - **Brief** `Parti pris` – statement of design goals and constraints
  - **Analysis** – analysis of current design goals **form** and **function**